 - 3rd violation in a calendar quarter = $75

 - 4th violation in a calendar quarter = $100

 - Chain parking is prohibited between the 1100 and 1400 blocks of Commerce Avenue and the 1200 and 1300 blocks of Broadway.

 - Vehicles may be booted if the owner accumulates more than three ignored or unpaid tickets.

 - Parking ordinances will be enforced from 8 am to 6pm Monday through Saturday, except on observed holidays.

 What is Chain Parking?

 Chain Parking is staying within a designated block defined as: portion of street, both sides, between two intersections, for more than the allotted three hour time limit.
-Drivers must moved to a new block within the three hours, for example: If you are parked on the 1100 block of Commerce you must moved to the 1200 block or around the corner onto another street to avoid an overtime parking fine.
+Drivers must move to a new block within the three hours, for example: If you are parked on the 1100 block of Commerce you must move to the 1200 block or around the corner onto another street to avoid an overtime parking fine.

 What is a Denver boot?

 A “boot” is an immobilization device that is placed on the tire of a vehicle.
 A notice is also placed on the vehicle giving the owner 24 hours to pay all outstanding parking fines plus a $50 immobilization fee to have the boot removed.
 After 24 hours the vehicle will be impounded and the owner will be required to pay all original fines, the $50 fee and tow and storage fees to get the vehicle returned.